thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 {% include images-gallery.html imageCollection="add-widget" showListImageTitles="true" %}

-### Import widget

-You can import a widget from a JSON file.

-To import a widget, you should:

-{% include images-gallery.html imageCollection="import-widget" showListImageTitles="true" %}

-## Export widget

-To export a widget, you should go to a dashboard, where a widget is located.
-Then go to the "Edit mode".
-Now in the upper right corner of the needed widget, click the button "Export widget".
-This action saves the configuration file of the JSON format with all the settings of a particular widget to your PC.

-{% include images-gallery.html imageCollection="export-widget" %}

 ## Widget settings

 Widget settings consist of one or multiple data sources, appearance settings, widget card settings, actions, and mobile appearance that you can customize and perform on the widget’s content.